Section 11: Safer Recruitment

 Any gaps and changes in employment history should be fully explored during the interview, as should any discrepancies arising from information supplied by the candidate or by the referee.

-All candidates should bring to interview documentary evidence as detailed in the Asylum and Immigration Act and in line with CRB requirements.
+All candidates should bring to interview documentary evidence as detailed in the Asylum and Immigration Act and in line with DBS requirements.

 Offer of Appointment to Successful Candidate